foomo/foomo-docs/foomo/docs/projects/cms/index.md

 # CMS

 The foomo team has extensive experience with a wide range of CMS systems.
 Our long journey in the field has brought us very close to the https://jamstack.org .
-We almost exclusively work with https://app.contentful.com/ but we are watching others like https://www.stripe.com/ very closely.
+We almost exclusively work with https://app.contentful.com/ but we are watching others like https://strapi.io/ and https://directus.io/ very closely.

 ## Expectations and challenges